 Velvadar Black Buck National Park

-The national park is located in the Bhal region and is the best place to overcome the wanderlust for black bucks and safari’s.
+The national park is located in the Bhal region and is the best place to overcome the wanderlust for black bucks and safari.
 The park is of immense importance because it is the only tropical grassland forest that is located in India.

 Great Indian Bustard Sanctuary

 Spread over an area of 2 km, the sanctuary also harbours other birds like McQueen Bastard, Bushchats.
 Though there is no safari option available in the park, one can easily walk around the bushes to see the birds flying.

 Rani Ki Vav, Pipav

-Gujarat is full of ancient monuments and palaces and this Rani ki Vav s another archeological site that has its own history.
-This step well is know to have been made for queen of Bhimdeva.
+Gujarat tour is full of ancient monuments and palaces and this Rani ki Vav s another archeological site that has its own history.
+This step well is known to have been made for a queen of Bhimdeva.

 Laskmi Vilas Palace

 The palace has a panoramic view and was home to Maharaja Sayajirao Gaekwad III.
 Though the entire villa is not accessible to visitors a part of the same can be explored that comprise the museum.

 Ahmedabad: Historical and Heritage Walk

-Besides the many monuments, parks and palaces, Ahmedabad city of Gujarat has many amazing spots such as Kankariya lake, city markets, Akshardham Complex among other areas that can be visited in a day.
+This city of Gujarat has many amazing spots such as Kankariya lake, city markets, Akshardham Complex among other areas that can be visited in a day.

-Surat: Visit to Beaches
+Surat: Visit Beaches

 Surat is another district of Gujarat that is famous for its diamond and textile industries.
 As we traveled to Surat by bus, a number of beaches pass by.

-Bhavanagar: A Cultural Visit
+Bhavnagar: A Cultural Visit

-While our stay in Bhavnagar, we went up to takhteshwar temple that is situated up on a hill.
-Apart from this, we saw some other places like Nilambagh palace and Bav vilas palace.
+While our stay in Bhavnagar, we went up to the Takhteshwar temple that is situated upon a hill.
+Apart from this, we saw some other places like Nilambagh palace and Bav Vilas palace.

 The Gujarati Platter

 Being in a different place altogether, it is necessary to try every cuisine.
 This time around Gujarat treated us with mouthwatering snacks, dishes and light snacks that we relished and even got them packed.

 The Bottom Line

-Travelling to the state of Gujarat was one of the best decisions.
-The marvels, sculptures, monuments and temples clearly bring out the vast history of the state.
+Travelling to the state of Gujarat tourism was one of the best decisions.
+The marvels, sculptures, monuments, and temples clearly bring out the vast history of the state.

-A large number of temples fulfil the desire of the tourists and brings out the mythological truth of the Hindu religion.
+A large number of temples fulfill the desire of the tourists and brings out the mythological truth of the Hindu religion.

-The safari down the national parks and walk into the sanctuaries will be remembered for long, as these park give a similar experience to that of parks of savannah in Africa.Witnessing asiatic lions and Bustards was a memorable experience for the kids.
+The safari down the national parks and walk into the sanctuaries will be remembered for long, as these parks give a similar experience to that of parks of Savannah in Africa.